timvink/mkdocs-git-revision-date-localized-plugin/README.md

     custom_dir: docs/overrides
 ```

-And then adding a new file `docs/overrides/content.html` with the following content:
+And then add a new file `docs/overrides/content.html` with the following content:

 <details>
   <summary>content.html</summary>